Skip to Content

 Septoria Leaf Spot Life Cycle!

-Overwintering on infected material from the nightshade family.
-Such as tomatoes and potatoes.
+I am overwintering on infected material from the nightshade family, such as tomatoes and potatoes.
 This fungus will persist not only on living vegetation but on tools and equipment such as secateurs, canes, and cages.

-Septoria Leaf Spot loves high humidity, so ventilation is very important to prevent it.
-It requires 60-80 degrees Fahrenheit or 15 to 26 celsius.
+Septoria Leaf Spot loves high humidity, so ventilation is essential to prevent it.
+It requires 60-80 degrees Fahrenheit or 15 to 26 Celsius.
 Wet leaves can also speed up the spread of Septoria Leaf Spot.

 12 Tomato TIPS – Become A BETTER Gardener